gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - What Cycle 48 adds is that even after prior organization has receded into weakened background constraint, it can still become dynamically relevant again as fresh softening pressure on a restored clearer-independent regime.
 - This refines the memory picture further: transformed coherence does not only persist as active lower-order organization or as weak background condition, but can also return as sub-threshold shaping pressure before any true relational reopening is warranted.
 - That means coherence is selecting not only among full regimes, but among precursor pressures that may or may not reorganize the field.
+- What Cycle 49 adds is that fresh softening pressure need not be a one-slice event: transformed prior organization can recur as repeated sub-threshold pressure against a restored independent regime without yet reorganizing it into lower-order relation.
+- This sharpens the memory picture again: transformed coherence can persist not only as lower-order organization, weakening organization, background constraint, or one-slice softening pressure, but also as recurrent sub-threshold bias on present organization.
+- That means coherence is selecting not only among regimes and precursor pressures, but among repeated precursor pressures that may accumulate, fade, or eventually reorganize the field.

 This sharpens the first-law-style interpretation: constrained conservation of coherence through transformation includes not only persistence and reappearance, but graded weakening of organizational influence across time.